pankajk/PredictiveAnalytics/README.md

-Introduction to Statistical Learning and its big brother, The Elements of Statistical Learning, are quite seriously mathematical and conceptual book, which is in fact basis for lecture notes.
+Introduction to Statistical Learning (https://www-bcf.usc.edu/~gareth/ISL/) and its big brother, The Elements of Statistical Learning (https://www.springer.com/gp/book/9780387848570), are quite seriously mathematical and conceptual book, which is in fact basis for lecture notes.